 If you've spent a lot of money on your bedside table, you'll want to protect it as best you can.
 Since keeping a glass of water by the bed at all times is a must for many, invest in a sturdy coaster to keep your cup from tipping over or sweating onto the surface and leaving a water ring.
 This shell-trimmed, woven-rattan coaster set is a nice little bright spot, too.

 To help you achieve an uninterrupted night's sleep, we highly suggest sporting an eye mask—specifically a silk one.
-Slip's luxurious eye cover is so lightweight, you won't notice it or any bright lights that are on in the middle of the night.
+Slip's luxurious eye cover is so lightweight, you won't notice it or any ambient light that happens to filter into your room at night.